mohzameer/xadlabsweb/_posts/2024-01-15-product-alpha.md

 ---
 layout: post
-title: "ThinkPost - An AI free thinking tool"
+title: "ThinkPost - An AI sans thinking tool"
 date: 2025-12-28
 category: product
 preview: "ThinkPost is an AI sans text editor and a drawing tool for thinking"
 ---

-# ThinkPost - AI sans text editor and a drawing tool for thinking

 I wanted a tool to have text editing on one side and drawing on the other to think through ideas easily.
 I usually think with writing as well as drawing.
 The only tool that came close is eraser.io and that wasn't general purpose.
 So I had to build my own.
 I have let it free for now, as I dont have any running costs.
 I did not want AI pomps anywhere near this app as I believe we need spaces without gen AI and it doesn't add any value to this app.
 If I wanted an AI, I would just open Grok on another tab for discussion.